Post job

 Usually, emergency medical technicians don't need a college education.
 The most common degree for emergency medical technicians is bachelor's degree with 36% graduates, with only 26% emergency medical technician graduates earning associate degree.
 Emergency medical technicians who decided to graduate from college often finish University of Phoenix or Columbia Southern University.
-Some good skills to have in this position include compassion, physical strength and problem-solving skills.
+Some good skills to have in this position include patients, cpr and ems.

-To succeed in emergency medical technician careers it is a good idea to earn popular professional certifications among emergency medical technicians like, Emergency Medical Technician (EMT), Certified Nurse Assistant (CNA), or Basic Life Support for Healthcare and Public Safety (BLS).
+Popular emergency medical technician certifications include Emergency Medical Technician (EMT), Certified Nurse Assistant (CNA), or Basic Life Support for Healthcare and Public Safety (BLS).
 To improve emergency medical technician qualification and skills, we prepared some online courses to help in emergency medical technician education paths.

-The most common degree for emergency medical technicians is bachelor's degree 36% of emergency medical technicians earn that degree.
-A close second is associate degree with 26% and rounding it off is high school diploma with 16%.
+The most common degree for emergency medical technicians is bachelor's degree, with 36% of emergency medical technicians earning that degree.
+The second and third most common degree levels are associate degree degree at 26% and associate degree degree at 16%.

 • Associate, 26%